GrinonBarrett/Taksidos/Grimoires.md

 * Synnefopothy, 3rd
 * Venting Burst, 2nd

+**Tome of a Forgotten Magi**
+$10,000, 3 lbs.
+A tome written by some nameless arcane practioner.
+THis grimoire contains the following spells at the indicated tiers;
+* Alarum, 1st
+* Destructive Volley, 1st
+* Disimpress, 2nd
+* Imbue, 1st
+* Silent Alarm, 2nd

 **Tome of the Pyromancer**
 $8,000, 2.5 lbs.
 One of a number of tomes written by one who has become obssessed with fire magic.
 This grimoire contains the following spells at the indicated tiers;